Port Sunlight railway station: Services

 Trains operate every 15 minutes between Chester and Liverpool on weekdays and Saturdays until late evening when the service becomes half-hourly, as it is on Sundays.
 Additionally there is a half-hourly service between Liverpool and Ellesmere Port all day, every day.
-Northbound trains operate via Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
+Northbound trains operate via Birkenhead Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
 Southbound trains all proceed as far as Hooton, where the lines to Chester and Ellesmere Port divide.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.